 Coulda done Ziggy for this list but that's more a concert film, and a short-lived concept, though that is my favorite album of old DB's, listened to constantly my freshman year of college (til I learned all my punk friends were gay and hadn't told me).
 For this purpose though, the alien aspect fits more perfectly, especially in his home planet flashbacks, though there his wife and kids are clearly gender-specified, rather than some cloned gender neutral tribe.
 I like Bowie in the film, and Candy Clark, and love Roeg in general (because of Performance and Masque of the Red Death) but to me the movie never really comes together, though I do relate with becoming a TV-addicted alcoholic hermit.

 Bowie’s Ziggy Stardust period in the early 1970s had a staggering influence on me.
 I had been writing about androgyny in literature and art in my term papers in college and grad school, so Bowie’s daring experiments seemed like the living embodiment of everything I had been thinking about.
 It’s hard to believe now, but when I submitted the prospectus for Sexual Personae in 1971, it was the only dissertation about sex in the entire Yale Graduate School.
 I completed it in 1974, while I was teaching at my first job at Bennington College in Vermont.
 One of the supreme moments of my life as a student of culture occurred in October 1973, as I was watching NBC’s “Midnight Special” in my apartment in Bennington.
 It was a taping from London of “The 1980 Floor Show,” Bowie’s last appearance as Ziggy Stardust—a program oddly never broadcast in the U.K. Bowie looked absolutely ravishing!
 A bold, knowing, charismatic creature neither male nor female wearing a bewitching costume straight out of the Surrealist art shows of the Parisian 1930s: a seductive black fish-net body suit with attached glittery plaster mannequin’s hands (with black nail polish) lewdly functioning as a brassiere.
 I instantly realized that Bowie had absorbed the gender games of Andy Warhol’s early short films, above all “Harlot,” with its glamorous, sultry drag queen (Mario Montez).
 Hence I viewed Bowie, who became one of the foundational creators of performance art, as having taken the next major step past Warhol in art history.
 I never dreamed that someday I would see that brilliant fish-net costume inches away in a display case at the Art Gallery of Ontario in Toronto, where I was lucky enough to catch the V&A’s Bowie costume show two years ago.
-It was a sacred epiphany, like seeing a splinter from the True Cross. - Camille Paglia, SalonProbably the key figure in helping gay teens to--if not come out--at least get flashier, more expressive, amidst my generation in particular, Bowie showed a way to stay chameleonic, undefinable.
-More than sexual bent, Bowie that made it OK to be an alien, beyond all dualities set by society, beyond sex but so sexy.
-Bowie, this confident, gorgeous, stylish, intelligent alien accepted us, he/she/it didn't worry about us accepting him/it/her.
-And through the example of that generosity the merely gay or bi or trans amongst us became easier to accept.
+It was a sacred epiphany, like seeing a splinter from the True Cross. - Camille Paglia, SalonProbably the key figure in helping gay teens to--if not come out--at least get flashier, more expressive, amidst my generation in particular, Bowie showed a way to stay chameleonic, undefinable --we didn't have to declare our sexual preference like some college major.
+More than gay, Bowie that made it OK to be an alien, beyond all dualities set by society, beyond sex yet sooo sexy.
+This confident, gorgeous, stylish, intelligent alien accepted us!
+Bowie didn't worry about us accepting him, her, whatever, because he accepted himself, and so could see us with love and without judgment.
+And through the example of that unprecedented generosity, the merely gay or bi or trans amongst us became easier to accept, and become.

 3. Jaye Davidson as Ra